 Food and/or drink will be allowed in classrooms upon teacher approval.
 All drinks must have a sealable lid.
-If food and drink become a distraction at any time during the school the teacher or administration may ban them from the classroom.
+If food and drink become a distraction at any time the teacher or administration may ban them from the classroom.

 FOOD SERVICE (Refer to Board Policy 3012)